Witness Post: Bighorn Sheep

 I told Kathleen that I did not have the time to dig deeper or dive into it right then.
 I was distracted.
 The next day I was headed to a foundation board meeting in New Mexico.
 I promised her I would think about it on the plane trip and write a Witness Post, if I felt any inspiration.
 My voice trailed off. as I did not want to give myself any artificial deadline that I would miss.

-The next day I flew to Albuquerque and drove to cities in the central and northwestern part of the state for a rendezvous with some group expeditions from the Cottonwood Gulch Foundation.
+The next day I flew to Albuquerque and drove to cities in the central and northwestern part of the state for a rendezvous with some group expeditions from the Cottonwood Gulch Expeditions.
 (Interestingly, the Foundation has an antler symbol of its own.)
-I was with John Mayer, not the rock star, but another foundation Board Member, as we took a short detour to Belen and Socorro to be with good friends.
+I was with John Mayer, not the rock star, but another CGE Board Member, as we took a short detour to Belen and Socorro to be with good friends.
 We spent the night at the house of Rick & Molly Madden and they showed us great hospitality.
 During a late night talk with Rick, I spied a wood carving of a Bighorn Sheep on his window sill.
 I peppered him with questions about the carving.
 To my questions Rick Madden said, “It was a gift from a clinical nurse, who retired a few years ago.
 She was really talented and loved carving wood.
 I have no idea of any the significance of the ram.
 I just like it.”
 The retired nurse now lived in the Taos area.
 The conversation stopped there and we went to bed.
 Seeing a ram carving did not seem unusual to Rick or me in and of itself, because the Bighorn sheep are a particular favorite of the Navajo and other Indian tribes in the area.
 The animals are populous in the Sandia’s outside Albuquerque and further up in the Sangre de Christo’s and Rockies in Colorado.

 The next day, however, I did have an unusual sighting.
 I was in the museum of the Base Camp of the Cottonwood Gulch, wrapped in strategic discussions with John Mayer and Kris Salisbury, the new Executive Director.
 Suddenly I spotted an old ram skull, which was in a plexi-glass case.
 The skull was ancient and only the outer growth of one of the horns remained in tact.
 It was a hauntingly beautiful skull.
 I took the skull from its mount and placed it on a work table, snapping the photo below.
 I could not deny either the connection with the Southwest or with mammals and nature.
 The coincidence was easily explainable, but it seemed right to go with it.
 I decided that perhaps Kathleen Kirgin was on to something.
 Maybe I should start a personal journey with this animal.
 Let the journey begin.